fractalide/fractalide/README.md

 * Language level modules become tightly coupled with the rest of the code, moving around these modules also poses a problem.

 ## Solution
-A neat outcome we never anticipated when combining FBP and Nix.
-This is the peanut butter and jam combination.
-It requires a bit of explaining, so hang tight.
+An unanticipated outcome occurred when combining FBP and Nix.
+It's become our peanut butter and jam combination, so to say, but requires a bit of explaining, so hang tight.

 ### Reproducibility
 Nix is a content addressable store, so is git, so is docker, except that docker's SHA resolution is at container level and git's SHA resolution is at changeset level.
-Nix on the other hand has a SHA resolution at package level, it's known as a `derivation` and if you're trying to create a reproducible system this is the correct resolution.
-Too big and you're copying around large container sized images that occupy gigabytes of space, too small and you run into problems of git not being able to scale to support hundreds of binaries that build an operating system.
+Nix on the other hand has a SHA resolution at package level, it's known as a `derivation` and if you're trying to create reproducible systems this is the correct resolution.
+Too big and you're copying around large container sized images that occupy gigabytes of space, too small and you run into problems of git not being able to scale to support thousands of binaries that build an operating system.
+Therefore Nix subsumes Docker.

-Nix also keeps track of all the dependent derivations, build steps and other attributes of the derivation to be built.
-Using this method it's quite possible to have a number of python interpreters living side-by-side without conflicting.
-One can merely by name pull python 2.7 into an environment, and in another environment pull in python 3.

-Indeed the sheer power of these simple `derivations` is what allows the Nix community to compose an entire operating system, NixOS.
-This is what makes NixOS a congruent configuration management system, and congruent systems are reproducible systems.
+Indeed it's these simple `derivations` that allow python 2.7 and 3.0 to exist side-by-side without conflicts.
+It's what allows the Nix community to compose an entire operating system, NixOS.
+These `derivations` are what makes NixOS a congruent configuration management system, and congruent systems are reproducible systems.
 They have to be.

 ### Reusability
 Flow-based programming in our books has delivered on it's promise.
 Components are reusable, they are clean and composable.
 It's a very nice way to program computers.
-Though, we found, the larger the network of components grow the more overhead required to build, manage versioning, package, connect, test and distribute all these moving pieces.
-This really doesn't play to FBP's advantage, indeed we'll go as far as to say it's the primary reason FBP hasn't become mainstream.
-The negatives outweigh the positives.
-Still there is this beautiful reusable side that is highly advantageous!
+Though, we've found, the larger the network of `nodes`, the more overhead required to build, manage, version, package, connect, test and distribute all these moving pieces.
+This really doesn't weigh well against FBP's advantages.
+Still, there is this beautiful reusable side that is highly advantageous!
 If only we could take the good parts?

 ### Reproducibility + Reusability
-Quite by chance, when nix is assigned the resposibility of declaratively building fbp components, a magic thing happens.
-All that overhead of having to build, manage and package gets manually done once by the component author, and completely disappears for everyone else!
-We're left with a neat reusable and reproducible fbp components, which can be called into scope by name and name alone!
-This to us is quite nice.
+Quite by chance, when nix is assigned the responsibility of declaratively building fbp `nodes`, a magic thing happens.
+All that manual overhead of having to build, manage and package etc gets done once and only once by the `node` author, and completely disappears for everyone thereafter.
+We're left with the reusable good parts that FBP has to offer.
+Indeed the greatest overhead a `node` user has is typing the `node`'s name.

-Indeed, it's possible to call an extremely complex community developed hierarchy of potentially 1000 nodes, where each node might have different crates.io dependencies and nix will ensure the entire hierarchy is correctly built and made available.
+Now just to be absolutely clear of the implications; it's possible to call an extremely complex community developed hierarchy of potentially 1000+ nodes, where each node might have different http://crates.io dependencies, they might have OS level dependencies such as `openssl` etc and nix will ensure the entire hierarchy is correctly built and made available.
+All this is done by just typing the `node` name and issuing a build command.

 ## Problem 3
-* It's easy to disrespect API contracts in many microservices setups.
+* It's easy to disrespect API contracts in a distributed services setup.

 ## Solution
 We wanted to ensure there was no ambiguity about the shape of the data a node receives.
 Also if the shape of data changes the error must be caught at compile time.
 Cap'n Proto fits these requirements perfectly.
 We've made it such that you cannot connect `agent` ports together unless they use the same Cap'n Proto schema.
 This is a nice safety property.